valentinvoilean/import-sort-style-vmv/README.md

 import aaaaa from "./aaaaa";
 import bbbbb from "./bbbbb";

+// Util modules sorted by "relative depth" and then by name import utils from "utils";
+import utils from "./utils";

 // First-party styles modules sorted by "relative depth" and then by name import styles from "./Component.scss";